mnott/color_remover/README.md

 # Color Remover Tool

-# Color Remover Tool
+# Introduction

-A powerful command-line tool for manipulating colors in images.
+This is a command-line tool for manipulating colors in images.
 This tool provides functionality to process images by removing or replacing colors, with support for multiple image formats including PNG, JPG, and GIF.